aj-kueterman/aj-kueterman/docs/pr-review-sev-scale.md

 ## Medium

-At this level I feel changes should be made but can be convinced with a good reason, a follow up story/documentation/etc. that captures the changes in future work or clarification.
+At this level I feel changes should be made but can be convinced with a good reason, a follow up story/documentation/etc. that captures the changes in future work, or clarification.

 **You can self-resolve these comments in GitHub with a comment.**